-Unlike anorexia and bulimia, people suffering with BED do not engage in purging or compensatory behaviors, such as throwing up or exercising intensely to counter the food eaten.
-BED is a serious disorder with devastating emotional, physical, and social consequences.
-It has been officially recognized as a formal eating disorder diagnosis in the Diagnostical and Statistical Manual of Mental Disorders (DSM-5), allowing sufferers to finally get the attention and treatment they deserve.
+People suffering with BED do not engage in purging or compensatory behaviors, such as throwing up or exercising intensely to counter the food eaten.
+BED is a serious eating disorder with devastating emotional, physical, and social consequences.
+It has been officially recognized as a formal eating disorder diagnosis in the Diagnostical and Statistical Manual of Mental Disorders (DSM-5), allowing sufferers to finally get the attention and eating disorder treatment they deserve.

 A tremendous amount of guilt, shame and embarrassment can be experienced by individuals with BED, so it can often be difficult to detect.
 Below is a list of common characteristics of binge eating disorder: